LiorKogan/V1/README.md

 ![V1](Pictures/Q222.png)

-_**Q216:** Any dragon that Balerion froze in the three 30-day timeframes in which it froze dragons the largest number of times_
+_**Q216:** Any dragon that Balerion froze during the three 30-day timeframes during which it froze dragons the largest number of times_

 ![V1](Pictures/Q216.png)

-_**Q373:** The three 30-day timeframes in which dragons were frozen the largest number of times_
+_**Q373:** The three 30-day timeframes during which dragons were frozen the largest number of times_

 ![V1](Pictures/Q373.png)